CoThings-App/cothings/README.md

  - Backend development
  - Mobile apps development

+## Contact with the team
+ - info@cothings.app
+ - IRC channel on freenode.net #cothings

 ## Technical Information

 Currently the project is being developed in [Elixir](https://elixir-lang.org/) + [Phoenix Framework](https://www.phoenixframework.org/).
 In the future we might separate the backend and frontend.